WMTR (AM): History

 Late in 2003, it was determined that WCBS-FM's broad-based oldies format, which had played music from the 1950s through the 1980s, had been watered down to the point that the pre-1964 oldies were practically gone.
 It was felt that there was a need for a radio station that played only pre-1964 Oldies.
 So on January 5, 2004, WMTR switched to a "Classic Oldies" format, featuring songs from 1954 to 1963.
 The station also played a handful of oldies from the late 1960s but only by pre-1964 artists.
 The station originally played absolutely no Beatles and very limited songs by artists like the Four Seasons or Motown.
 It was stated that in a few years WMTR would phase in some post-1964 oldies as the audience matured.
 Soon after the format change the evening specialty shows and the sports talk and talk programming were phased out.
 Some specialty programming was retained Saturday and Sunday mornings from 6:00 a.m. to noon, mostly brokered shows.

 The new format did extremely well.
 An obvious hole in the market was filled by the pre-1964 oldies format.
 On June 3, 2005, WCBS-FM which had a 1960s/1970s format by then, abruptly and changed to an adult rock oriented format called Jack FM.
 Immediately after this change, WMTR began playing more Four Seasons and Motown music and added moderate amounts of British Invasion artists, such as the Beatles, Hollies, and Peter & Gordon.
-Initially, they only played a couple such songs an hour but as time went on they began to play about half pre-64 and half post-64 oldies in order to fill the void left by CBS-FM (which later returned to their oldies/classic hits format in July 2007).
+Initially, they only played a couple such songs an hour but as time went on they began to play about half pre-64 and half post-64 oldies to fill the void left by CBS-FM (which later returned to their oldies/classic hits format in July 2007).
 On November 1, 2005, WMTR dropped the simulcast on 1170 AM.
 In the spring of 2006, WMTR began to mix in a few limited 1970s songs.
 Still, it's the pre-1964 oldies that the station continues to emphasize.

 In July 2008 the format changed when the Jones Radio Networks syndicated Good Time Oldies format was brought in to WMTR and sister station WCTC.
-That format offers mostly music from 1964 to 1975 with one or two pre 1964 oldies per hour and an occasional late 1970s or 1980s song.
+That format offered mostly music from 1964 to 1975 with one or two pre 1964 oldies per hour and an occasional late 1970s or 1980s song.
 Except for WMTR's long time local morning show - "Chris Edwards and the WMTR Morning Team", the syndicated format provided the air personalities the rest of the day.
 Public affairs and paid programming remained on the station on Saturday and Sunday mornings until noon.
 As of New Year's Eve 2008, WMTR dropped the "Good Time Oldies" satellite feed and switched back to the locally produced "Classic Oldies" format.